benhammondmusic/tanks/tanks/README.md

 ## Known Bugs and Wonkiness Being Fixed:

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
+- Display explosion AFTER shot lands
+- Smaller buttons so all fit in a row with resume button

 ## Cool Features In Progress:

-- Animations (shots, explosions, tank destruction)
+- Animations (explosions, tank destruction)
 - Destruction of ground from missed shots.

 ## Future Ideas:

+- Add chemtrails
 - Add computer logic for **Robot** players.
 - Utilize actual images
 - Use Bézier curves for terrain instead of straight lines.